 The American River Nature Center

-The American River Nature Center is located in Marshall Gold Discovery State Historic Park in Coloma, CA along Highway 49.
+Located within the Marshall Gold Discovery State Historic Park, just across the street from the Blacksmith Shop, The American River Nature Center is located in Coloma, CA at 348 Highway 49.
+Look for the yellow cottage with the white fence.
 Click here for directions to the Nature Center!

-Preview the Nature Center!
 The Nature Center features murals of local wildlife and landscapes by artist, Michael Maydak.
-Photos below are provided courtesy of photographer James Cole.
+The mural photo is provided courtesy of photographer James Cole.
+Take a look!

 While you're here in Coloma, CA . . .